 Windows XP, Windows Server 2003, Windows Server 2003 R2

-When you run Windows Update or Microsoft Update from the Start Menu, Internet Explorer opens and opens the Windows Update page, but you'll be hit by a message that refreshes your site's pages.
+When you run "Windows Update" or "Microsoft Update" from the "Start Menu", Internet Explorer opens and opens the Windows Update page, but you will experience a phenomenon that refreshes the pages on the site repeatedly.

 Windows Vista, Windows 7, Windows Server 2008, Windows Server 2008 R2

-Clicking the Check for Updates button may continue to work, but you may get an error as shown in the figure.
-In this case, restarting the service or Windows as the message does not resolve.
+If you click the "Check for updates" button, it may proceed normally as it is, but you may get an error as shown in the figure.
+In this case, restarting the service or restarting Windows as per the message often does not help.

 net stop wuauserv cd %systemroot% rd /s /q SoftwareDistributionold ren SoftwareDistribution SoftwareDistributionold net start wuauserv net stop bits net start bits net stop cryptsvc cd %systemroot%\system32 rd /s /q catroot2old ren catroot2 catroot2old net start cryptsvc

 After saving the file, double-click the file to run it.
 For Windows Vista and Windows 7, right-click the file and select Run as administrator.